hapijs/hapi/docs/Reference.md

  can be used to clear the cache for a given key.
 Supports using nested names such as `utils.users.get` which will automatically create the missing path under `server.methods` and can be accessed for the previous example via `server.methods.utils.users.get`.
-- `method` - the method function with the signature is `function(arg1, arg2, ..., argn, next)`
+- `method` - the method function with the signature is one of:
-  where:
+    - `function(arg1, arg2, ..., argn, next)` where:
         - `arg1`, `arg2`, etc. - the method function arguments.
         - `next` - the function called when the method is done with the signature `function(err, result, ttl)` where:
             - `err` - error response if the method failed.
             - `result` - the return value.
             - `ttl` - `0` if result is valid but cannot be cached.
 Defaults to cache policy.
+    - `function(arg1, arg2, ..., argn)` where:
+        - `arg1`, `arg2`, etc. - the method function arguments.
+        - the `callback` option is set to `false`.
+        - the method must returns a value (result, `Error`, or a promise) or throw an `Error`.
 - `options` - optional configuration:
     - `bind` - a context object passed back to the method function (via `this`) when called.
       Defaults to active context (set via `server.bind()` when the method is registered.
     - `cache` - the same cache configuration used in `server.cache()`.
-    - `callback` - if `false`, expects the `method` to be a synchronous function which returns a value (valid or `Error`) or throws `Error`.
+    - `callback` - if `false`, expects the `method` to be a synchronous function.
 Note that using a synchronous function with caching will convert the method interface to require a callback as an additional argument with the signature `function(err, result, cached, report)` since the cache interface cannot return values synchronously.
 Defaults to `true`.
     - `generateKey` - a function used to generate a unique key (for caching) from the arguments passed to the method function (with the exception of the last 'next' argument).
 The server will automatically generate a unique key if the function's arguments are all of types